 The most interesting of the pair is the shorter – the Amethyst geodes.
 Standing at around seven foot tall, this pair have a few inclusions.
 Three separate Calcite crystals several inches across have set up home within the geode.
 Miraculously, all three were left intact when the geodes were sawn open, one crystal having been missed by the tiniest of margins.
 Our Citrine pair is housed in our TV studio and is even taller, at over nine foot!

 Naturally green Quartz is rare in any case – more usually it is treated Amethyst.
-A Prasiolite with this depth of hue is extremely unusual – I’ve never seen anything else with its depth of colour.
-Green colouration in Quartz is usually caused by Fe2+ atoms.
+A Prasiolite with this depth of hue is extremely unusual – I’ve never seen anything else with its depth of color.
+Green coloration in Quartz is usually caused by Fe2+ atoms.
 Then the crystal will need to be heated, either naturally or in a lab and/or exposed to radiation (natural or otherwise).
-To produce a green as dark as ours, I’m more inclined to think that it is coloured by something else, perhaps chlorite or fuschite.
-If it is coloured by fuschite that would technically make it Aventurine.
+To produce a green as dark as ours, I’m more inclined to think that it is colored by something else, perhaps chlorite or fuschite.
+If it is colored by fuschite that would technically make it Aventurine.
 However, Aventurine is usually opaque.
-The colour is clearly glorious, but I’m a little baffled by how it’s come about.
+The color is clearly glorious, but I’m a little baffled by how it’s come about.
 Answers on a postcard!

 In the Ordovician period (485.4 million years ago – 443.8 million years ago), the oceans were very different to today.
 Fish were slowly evolving, but most marine life was made up of molluscs and anthropods.
 Some of these varieties of molluscs were cephalopods.
 Today, there are around 800 species of cephalopod, including squids, octopuses and cuttlefish.